DarkJ0Y/brianTumorDetectWatershed/README.md

 # brianTumorDetectWatershed
-Determine the brain tumor using image segementation
+Determination of the brain tumor using image segementation